 But 3D printing was high-end technology, not generally available, and extremely expensive.
 It made no sense… Oh well, we Hongkongers are business people, we don’t do common sense, so.
 I promptly derailed that train of thought, and did a quick profit and loss calculation on my biodegradable serviette instead.

 Real eggs, retrieved from chicken arses, were selling at about five a RMB (equivalent to about one American dime at the time) at the market.
 Wholesale price had to be meaningfully less than 0.2 RMBuck each.
-To be marketable, fake ones had to be cheap enough to lure sellers from reliable supply channels.
+To be marketable, fake ones had to be substantially cheaper to lure retailers away from reliable supply channels.
 Egg trading is after all an old business, operating on established network, low margin and high quantity.
 That means a criminal manufacturer had to cover the costs of fake material, real labour, multi-million 3D printers, plus that uniquely Chinese greed — profits! — for about one American penny.
-To survive, he’ll have to sell in huge quantities — dozens of containers per day.
+To survive, he’ll have to move huge quantities — dozens of containers per day.
 The sizeable sales team will take up an entire floor of his secret compound.
 It will have to be the largest clandestine operation ever hidden from the police.
 My quick estimate failed to indicate commercial viability.
 I remained puzzled.

 Then it dawned: government involvement!
 Yes, only the Communist Party could afford to lose mega bucks for no reason whatsoever!
 If that’s the case, I’d better do my part to support the Party!